innoq/ml-ops.org/content/phase-zero.md

 3. Identify where humans can be removed from the task, meaning, what task can be replaced by a prediction element such as ML model?
 4. Estime the ROI for implementing an AI/ML tool to perform each task.
 5. Rank-order the AI/ML implementation for each ***task*** in terms of ROI.
-6. Start from the top of the list and implement the AI/ML.
+6. Start from the top of the list and structure the AI/ML implementation by completing either the *AI Canvas* or the *Machine Learning Canvas*.

-Each prediction task of the entire process needs to be decomposed into its constituent elements in order to see where prediction (ML model) can be introduced.
-One convenient way to achieve such decomposition is to use the *AI Canvas*, which assists and helps to structure the breakdown process.
+The *AI Canvas* assists and helps to structure the breakdown process.
 It also helps to articulate exactly what is needed to predict and how we react on errors made by the prediction algorithm.

 The *AI Canvas* was proposed by A. Agrawal et. al in their book *"Prediction Machines.
 The Simple Economics of Artificial Intelligence."
 2018*, and "is an aid for contemplating, building, and assessing AI tools".
-The example of such canvas and the description of each component is provided below:
+The example of such canvas and the description of each component is provided in the Figure below:

 <img src="../img/AI-Canvas.jpg" alt="AI Canvas by Agrawal et.al" width="900"/>